kyri56xcaesar/kyri56xcaesar/README.md

 ## 📂 Featured Projects

 Check out some of my projects right here on GitHub:
-- ⛵ Distributed systems with custom APIs
+- ⛵ Distributed systems with custom APIs a Map-Reduce educational engine.
-- 🔐 Auth and user/group management with Keycloak and JWT
+- 🔐 Auth and user/group management with JWT, a minimal dev tool.
 - 🧪 Interactive job management using DuckDB, Kubernetes Jobs, and WebSockets
 - 📊 Lightweight virtual file system APIs with UNIX-style permissions